Super- and hyper-deformation in $^{60}$Zn, $^{62}$Zn, and $^{64}$Ge at high spins: Abstract

 \section{Abstract}

-\begin{description} \item[Background] The observation of the superdeformed (SD) bands in $^{60,62}$Zn indicates a strong SD-shell effect at the particle numbers 30 and 32, where two and four neutron single-particles are considered to be promoted to the intruder $1g_{9/2}$ shell.
-However, the SD-yrast band in $^{62}$Zn is assigned negative parity. \item[Purpose] I investigate various SD configurations in the rapidly rotating $^{60,62}$Zn isotopes, and attempt elucidating the different roles of the SD magic numbers 30 and 32. \item[Method] I employ a nuclear energy-density functional (EDF) method: the configuration-constrained cranked Skyrme--Kohn--Sham approach is used to describe the rotational bands near the yrast line. \item[Results] I find that the neutron number 32 favors stronger deformation than 30; a competing shell effect of protons and neutrons makes the SD-yrast structures of $^{62}$Zn unique.
-Due to the coherent shell effect, the positive-parity band emerges in $^{64}$Ge as an SD-yrast band with greater deformation than that in $^{60,62}$Zn.
-Furthermore, the present calculation predicts the occurrence of the hyperdeformed (HD) magic numbers 30 and 32 at a high rotational frequency $\sim 2.0$ MeV$/\hbar$. \item[Conclusions] The negative-parity SD bands appear higher in energy than the positive-parity SD-yrast band in $^{60}$Zn and $^{64}$Ge, indicating that both the particle numbers 30 and 32 are SD magic numbers.
-The positive-parity HD states appear as the yrast band at $I \sim 50\hbar$ in $^{60}$Zn and $^{64}$Ge.
-The particle numbers 30 and 32 are magic numbers of SD and HD. \end{description}
+\begin{description} \item[Background] The observation of the superdeformed (SD) bands in $^{60,62}$Zn indicates that the particle number 30 is a magic particle number, where two and four neutron single-particles are considered to be promoted to the intruder $1g_{9/2}$ shell.
+However, the SD-yrast band in $^{62}$Zn is assigned negative parity. \item[Purpose] I investigate various SD configurations in the rapidly rotating $^{60,62}$Zn and $^{64}$Ge, and attempt elucidating the different roles of the energy gaps at particle numbers 30 and 32. \item[Method] I employ a nuclear energy-density functional (EDF) method: the configuration-constrained cranked Skyrme--Kohn--Sham approach is used to describe the rotational bands near the yrast line. \item[Results] The negative-parity SD bands appear higher in energy than the positive-parity SD-yrast band in $^{60}$Zn by about 4 MeV, which is indicative of the SD doubly-magic nucleus.
+However, the energy gap in $^{64}$Ge is smaller $\sim$ 2--3 MeV, though the quadrupole deformation of the SD states in $^{64}$Ge is greater than that of $^{60}$Zn.
+The present calculation predicts the occurrence of the hyperdeformed state in $^{60}$Zn and $^{64}$Ge at a high rotational frequency $\sim 2.0$ MeV$/\hbar$ due to the occupation of the $h_{11/2}$ shell. \item[Conclusions] An SD-shell gap at particle number 30 and 32 appears at different deformations and the energy gap at particle number 32 is low, which make the SD structures of $^{62}$Zn unique, where the negative-parity SD states appear lower in energy than the positive-parity one. \end{description}